drvinceknight/Nashpy/docs/text-book/imitation-dynamics.rst

 Thresholding (Optional)
 ------------------------

-- Apply a thresholding mechanism to discretize strategies into binary or discrete values if needed.
+- Apply a thresholding mechanism to discretize strategies, values must range between 0 and 1, defaulted to 0.5.

 Comparison with Fictitious Play
 -------------------------------